pubnub/pubnub-mcp-server/README.md

 - "Write a PubNub app that lets users create and share playlists with friends."
 - "Build a PubNub JavaScript app that subscribes to the `my_channel` channel and logs messages to the console."
 - "Publish a message to the `my_channel` channel with the message `Hello, PubNub!`."
+- "Subscribe to the `my_channel` channel and wait for one message."
+- "Subscribe to the `notifications` channel and collect 5 messages with a 30-second timeout."
+- "Listen for messages on the `alerts` channel for 10 seconds."
 - "Show me the PubNub JavaScript SDK documentation for `subscribe()`."
 - "List all available PubNub Functions."
 - "Fetch the Python SDK docs for the `publish()` method."